Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 “There’s no question that the urgency of the climate crisis requires quick action,” he said.
 “But it would be counterproductive to permanently put the very laws that protect us and our planet at risk to do that.”

-U.S. Sen. Jeff Merkley, an Oregon Democrat who is aggressive on climate change, also tweeted he was skeptical of the permitting changes.
+U.S. Sen. Jeff Merkley, an Oregon Democrat who is aggressive on climate change, tweeted that he was skeptical of the permitting changes.

 “$300B for clean energy investments seems like a very positive step — but details matter,” he wrote Wednesday night.
 “I’m especially concerned that the permitting package doesn’t turn around and undermine the carbon savings of these investments.”